-In summary, when designing lanthanide binding sites with phosphoserine residues, a single phosphoserine residue in combination with an aspartate can deliver binding affinities in the micromolar range, but positively charged side chains near the designed lanthanide binding site can compromise its ability to bind lanthanides.
-At the same time, the difficulty to produce proteins that contain many negatively charged residues in close proximity points to the importance of salt bridges to ensure the structural integrity of proteins.
+In summary, when designing lanthanide-binding sites with phosphoserine residues, a single phosphoserine residue in combination with an aspartate can deliver binding affinities in the micromolar range, but positively charged side chains near the designed lanthanide-binding site can compromise its ability to bind lanthanides.
+At the same time, the difficulty in producing proteins that contain many negatively charged residues in close proximity points to the importance of salt bridges to ensure the structural integrity of proteins.

-5 Conclusions
+15 5 Conclusions

-The present study demonstrates, for the first time, that a lanthanide binding motif can be introduced into a protein via genetically encoded unnatural amino acids without further chemical modification.
-It is particularly promising that the lanthanide binding motif can be generated in either an α-helix or a loop region by a single phosphoserine residue combined with an aspartate, provided these residues are not engaged in salt-bridges.
-While two phosphoserine residues potentially bind lanthanide ions even more strongly, too many negatively charged residues in close proximity tend to severely affect the in vivo expression yields as well as the folding of the target protein.
-For proteins, where lanthanide binding sites can successfully be installed with the help of phosphoserine residues, however, Δγ tensors of extraordinary quality can be obtained.
+The present study demonstrates, for the first time, that a lanthanide-binding motif can be introduced into a protein via genetically encoded unnatural amino acids without further chemical modification.
+It is particularly promising that

+- the lanthanide-binding motif can be generated in either an $\alpha$ -helix or a loop region by a single phosphoserine residue combined with an aspartate, provided these residues are not engaged in salt bridges.
+While two phosphoserine residues potentially bind lanthanide ions even more strongly, too - many negatively charged residues in close proximity tend to severely affect the in vivo expression yields as well as the folding of the target protein.
+For proteins, where lanthanidebinding sites can successfully be installed with the help of phosphoserine residues, however, $\Delta \chi$ tensors of extraordi- nary quality can be obtained.